mhirschberg/sqlplusdemo/README.md

 ORDER BY country_airline_count DESC
 LIMIT 10;
 ```

+**Explaination**

+The line of interest here is `COUNT(*) OVER (PARTITION BY a.country) AS country_airline_count`.
+This is a `window function`.
+Here’s what it does:
+* For each airline, it counts **how many airlines are in the same country**.
+* `PARTITION BY a.country` means the count is calculated separately for each country.
+* The result is a new column, _country_airline_count_, showing the total number of airlines in that airline’s country.

+Key Point: What Does the `Window Function` Do?

+For each airline, it counts the total number of airlines in that country.
+The result is not grouped (like with `GROUP BY`), so you still see each airline as a separate row, but with the country’s total airline count attached.

 ### Retrieve airport names and geo-coordinates, filtering based on latitude and longitude ranges.
 ```sql